cs3110/textbook/src/chapters/ds/promises.md

 ```

 A *handler* is a new abstraction: a function that takes a non-pending state.
 It
-will be used to handle resolving and rejecting promises when their state is
+will be used to resolve and reject promises when their state is
 ready to switch away from pending.
 The primary use for a handler will be to run
 callbacks.
 As a representation invariant, we require that only pending promises
 may have handlers waiting in their list.
 Once the state becomes non-pending,
-i.e., either resolved or rejected, the handlers will all be processed and
+i.e., either fulfilled or rejected, the handlers will all be processed and
 removed from the list.

 This helper function that enqueues a handler on a promise's handler list will be